tjwodud04/Books-and-other-stuffs/README.md

-## CodePractice
-This repository is for practicing programming
+This repository is trace of my studies